biopragmatics/oquat/docs/unknowns/source/hp.md

 | eMedicine:118562  |        1 | [HP:0008247](http://purl.obolibrary.org/obo/HP_0008247)                                                                                                                   |
 | eMedicine:1016086 |        1 | [HP:0010957](http://purl.obolibrary.org/obo/HP_0010957)                                                                                                                   |

-## `emedicine` (1)
+## `emedicine`

+There are 1 usages of `emedicine` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20emedicine)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20emedicine).

 | curie            |   usages | nodes                                                   |
 |------------------|----------|---------------------------------------------------------|
 | emedicine:402757 |        1 | [HP:0010878](http://purl.obolibrary.org/obo/HP_0010878) |

-## `eom` (19)
+## `eom`

+There are 19 usages of `eom` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20eom)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20eom).

 | curie                |   usages | nodes                                                   |
 |----------------------|----------|---------------------------------------------------------|